 Step 13 - Position the folded canopy up the left side of the container.
-Bring stiffener cover flap over canopy and use one shot bag to prevent canopy from moving out of pocket.
+Bring stiffener divider flap over canopy and use one shot bag to prevent canopy from moving out of pocket.

 Step 14 - Fold canopy back (allowing for later routing across top) at the top edge of the pack tray and place it in the right hand side of the pocket.
-Spread the material between the right side of the pocket and the diaper.

-Step 15 - Fold canopy back halfway between links and edge of pocket and place in the right hand side of pocket spread the material between the right side of the pocket and the diaper.
+Step 15 - Fold canopy back halfway between links and edge of pocket and place in the right hand side of pocket; spread the material between the right side of the pocket and the diaper.